 - An Endometrium that is receptive and therefore enables or allows Implantation.

 - The cross talk between Embryo and Endometrium which is necessary for the embryo to implant and subsequently result in a viable pregnancy.
 This process is the least understood part and involves many biochemical reactions and immunological mediators.

 Any abnormality in Embryo, Endometrium or Interaction between the two will cause Recurrent Implantation Failure and once the cause is identified, treatment is initiated.

 Uterine : Anatomic: Intra Uterine Adhesions, Uterine Septum, Uterine Fibroids, Uterine Polyps, Adenomyotic Uterus, Hydrosalpinx etc. Most of these can be diagnosed and treated by Hysteroscopy, Laparoscopy or a combination of both.

 Therefore in Recurrent IVF Failures, if Hysteroscopy has not been performed earlier, it should be considered.
 If hydrosalpinx is diagnosed, salpingectomy should be performed before re-attempting IVF.

-If we assume that the embryo ceases to grow inside the uterus due to chromosomal error, various tests and procedures can be attempted such as PGT for Aneuploidy testing (PGT A), Blastocyst culture and assisted hatching.
+If we assume that the embryo ceases to grow inside the uterus due to chromosomal error, various tests and procedures can be attempted such as PGT or PGS (Pre Implantation Genetic Screening) for Aneuploidy testing (PGT A), Blastocyst culture and Assisted Hatching.